gmarko/protocols/packages/loopring_v3/circuit/statements.md

 These different types are used on-chain to correctly handle withdrawals.

-Valid forced withdrawals (type == 0) reset the AMM weight of the token.
-This is to allow AMMs to be safely disabled in all cases.

 A fee is paid to the operator in any token.
 The operator can choose any fee lower or equal than the maxFee specified by the user.

 The storage nonce system is used to prevent replay protection when type == 0 or type == 1.
 Replay protection for other types are handled on-chain.